 Collecting feedback doesn’t have to be difficult, time consuming or awkward and there are many collection methods to choose from.
 Firstly, consider what areas you want to get feedback on and establish what success means for your comms meeting.
 For example, is it how well change was communicated in the organisation and how many people understand the changes?
 Or it is how many people thought the meeting was valuable to them?

-Typically, people use a show of hands tally or a paper questionnaire to get a ‘feeling’ but both these methods are outdated with the availability of apps like Vevox.
-Digital feedback is quicker with instant results, requires no paperwork to print out or keep hold of and most importantly, feedback can be anonymous, which helps you to get honest and uninhibited answers.
+Typically, people use a show of hands tally or a questionnaire to get a ‘feeling’ but both of these methods are outdated with the availability of live feedback platforms out there like Vevox.
+Live digital feedback is quicker with instant results, requires no paperwork or risk of estimations and most importantly, feedback can be anonymous, which helps you to get honest and uninhibited answers.

 There is no single approach or key ingredient to creating a successful employee comms meeting.
 However, anything that impacts the engagement of a workforce in a meeting is significant and needs to be assessed and addressed in the planning phrase.
 Using a technology solution to gather workforce opinions and employee feedback can help you understand how engaged your workforce is in your meetings and beyond.